Beyonce Fan Reportedly Finds George Zimmerman’s Address After Reports Of Him Threatening Her Go Public

 At 36, I became a new mother of 3.
 I breastfed twins.
 I renewed my vows with my husband of ten years.
 I came back home to the stage to do Coachella, after pregnancy.
 Then my husband and I released our album together, Everything Is Love.
 And we’ve been touring with our family around the world, and loving it.
 This year has been monumental for me.
 I thank God for everyone in my life.
 Thank you for all the positivity and for the beautiful birthday wishes.
 I’m looking forward to continuing to learn from my past, living in the present, and surrendering to the future.
 I love you, Hive.
 B

 Since his acquittal in 2012, George Zimmerman has been in the news on a number of occasions.
-As the Orlando Sentinel reports, he was involved in a family dispute with his estranged wife and father in law and the police had to be called.
+As the Orlando Sentinel reports, he was involved in a family dispute with his estranged wife and father-in-law and the police had to be called.
 In a separate incident, a girlfriend of his accused him of threatening her with a gun.

 In 2016, a man by the name of Mathew Apperson was sentenced to 20 years in prison for shooting into Zimmerman’s vehicle while they were both driving.
-Apperson claimed that Zimmerman had threatened him first but he denied it.
+Apperson claimed that Zimmerman had threatened him first, but he denied it.